Groupon Cyber Monday Deals Boast Up To 80 Percent Off, Here Are Some Of The Best

 One website boasting huge price cuts for the quasi-holiday is the American worldwide e-commerce marketplace Groupon.
 While the cyber retailer already provides hundreds of daily discounts on everything from clothing to electronics to getaways, today the website is advertising savings of up to 80 percent–and some even steeper than that, meaning it’s the perfect day to get some holiday shopping done, while maybe grabbing a few extra goodies for yourself.

 A huge place for savings on Cyber Monday is with electronics, and Groupon doesn’t disappoint.
 The Aduro AQUA sound Bluetooth shower speaker that typically retails for $70 is being sold with an amazing 89 percent discount, meaning this doorbuster is only $7.99.
-The speakers come in over a dozen colors and patterns, and also have a built in microphone and controls, so there’s no longer a need to step out of the shower to answer calls or change the song.
+The speakers come in over a dozen colors and patterns and also have a built-in microphone and controls, so there’s no longer a need to step out of the shower to answer calls or change the song.

 If you or your friends are a Samsung phone family, snag a two pack of the brand’s fast charge wireless charging pads for 60 percent off, making the gift duo only $39.99 as opposed to their normal price of $99.99.